sfc-gh-dwilczak/tutorials/docs/snowflake/container/introduction/introduction.md

     -- Use account admin for the integration. use role accountadmin;

-    -- This enables us to login to our application via a website url. create or replace security integration snowservices_ingress_oauth
-        type=oauth
-        oauth_client=snowservices_ingress
-        enabled=true;

     -- Allow sysadmin to create our website url. grant bind service endpoint on account to role sysadmin;